To quote those immortal words from the kid in the ever popular El Paso Taco advertisement, ‘why not both?’

 However, these styles of tattoo often use larger gauge needles and require more passes over the area to ensure a consistent distribution of ink.
 And to ensure no spots have been missed.

 My tattooist did both my black and my colored tattoo sleeves.
-Same artist.
+Same artist, but working in Germany and Peru.
 But he took a tiny bit longer to do the detailed colored sleeve.

 The tattoo gun he used to do my black sleeve was far more vicious than the one he used to do my color sleeve.
-But in the end, the blackout took less time and hurt less overall.
+But in the end, the blackout took less time and hurt less.

-The little rotary he used for my detailed colored sleeve couldn’t cut the mustard when it came to the heavy blackwork.
-So he had to go back to the old school dual coiled plug and play tattoo machine.
+The little rotary tattoo machine that he used for my detailed colored sleeve, couldn’t cut the mustard when it came to the heavy blackwork.
+So, he had to go back to the old school dual coiled plug and play tattoo machine.
 And he had to use it with a heavy gauge needle.

 It sounded like a chainsaw.
 And compared to the high tech rotary tattoo gun, it felt like a chainsaw too.
 The thing was down right abusive.

 But did it hurt more?
 No. It didn’t hurt more.
-Same amount of pain.
+It was the same amount of pain.
 Just spread over a much larger area during each tattoo session.

 Second Myth – Blackout tattoos take longer to heal